crooks-s/student-files/README.md

 6. DRYing and refactoring
 7. Event listeners and event handlers
 8. Modal creation and handling

-This application presents a compilation of 12 random users retrieved through the 'randomuser.me' API.
-Upon clicking a user card, a modal is created and displayed with additional information about the selected user.
-The modals may be closed with using the 'escape' key on the physical keyboard, clicking out of the modal, or clicking the 'X' close button on the modal.

 Author: Sean Crooks
 <br>Contributions: Team Treehouse supplied all files except 'scripts.js'.
 This file was created and written solely by author.